Military career of Dwight D. Eisenhower

-The military career of Dwight D. Eisenhower began in June 1911, when Eisenhower took the oath as a cadet at the United States Military Academy at West Point.
-He graduated from West Point and was commissioned as a second lieutenant in the United States Army in June 1915, in the same class as Omar Bradley.
+The military career of Dwight D. Eisenhower began in June 1911, when Eisenhower took the oath as a cadet at the United States Military Academy in West Point, New York.
+Ike commissioned as a second lieutenant in the United States Army in June 1915, as part of "the class the stars fell on".
 He rose through the ranks over the next thirty years and became one of the most important Allied generals of World War II, being promoted to General of the Army in 1944.
 Eisenhower retired from the military after winning the 1952 presidential election, though his rank as General of the Army was restored by an act of Congress in March 1961.

 After graduating from the United States Military Academy in 1915, Eisenhower was assigned to the 19th Infantry Regiment at Fort Sam Houston.
 He served in the continental United States throughout World War I, ending the war as the commander of a battalion that trained tank crews.
 After the war, he served as part of a Transcontinental Motor Convoy that traveled across the continental United States.
 In 1922, he was transferred to the Panama Canal Zone, where he served under General Fox Conner.
 He then served on the American Battle Monuments Commission under the command of General John J. Pershing.
 In 1929, he became the executive officer to General George Van Horn Moseley, who served on the staff of Assistant Secretary of War Frederick Huff Payne.
 In 1935, Eisenhower accompanied General Douglas MacArthur to the Philippines, where they served as military advisers charged with developing the Philippine Army.
 Eisenhower returned to the United States in 1939 and took part in the Louisiana Maneuvers as the chief of staff to General Walter Krueger.